sjyangkevin/OGR_DXF2SHP/README.md

 ## Future Works

 1. Enable functionalities for converting other geometries such as point, polyline, etc.
+2. Complete the works when no attribute files were passed
-2. Fix the field_name creation bug in attribute file loading.
+3. Fix the field_name creation bug in attribute file loading.
-3. Enable loading attribute data from databases such as Postgres, Oracle, etc., and interaction with databases.
+4. Enable loading attribute data from databases such as Postgres, Oracle, etc., and interaction with databases.